pearsonkyle/Exoplanet-Artificial-Intelligence/README.md

   * [Exoplanet Light Curve Analysis](https://github.com/pearsonkyle/Exoplanet-Light-Curve-Analysis)

 ## Comprehensive File Guide
 `generate_data.py` - generates over 300,000 training and test samples from the parameter space grid in Table 1.

-`model_fit_history` - creation of each neural network and training.
-The training performance per epoch is saved and was used to create Figure 6.
+`model_fit_history` - creation of each neural network and its training.
+The training performance per epoch is saved and used to create Figure 6.
 Files will be released upon publication